Pylons/pyramid/docs/narr/events.rst

 The above example means "every time the :mod:`repoze.bfg` framework emits an event object that supplies an ``INewRequest`` interface, call the ``mysubscriber`` function with the event object.
-As you can see, subscriptions are made to *interfaces*.
-The event object sent to a subscriber will always have an interface.
-You can use the interface itself to determine what attributes of the event are available.
+As you can see, a subscription is made in terms of an :term:`interface`.
+The event object sent to a subscriber will always have possess an interface.
+The interface itself provides documentation of what attributes of the event are available.

 For example, if you create event listener functions in a ``subscribers.py`` file in your application like so: